NGSAnalysisOnBeocatClass/homework/homework_6.md

 Create and edit a file named `rev_comp.pl`.

+####Step 1: Reverse complement subroutine

+Create a subroutine called `reverse_comp`.

+Within the subroutine:

-**1)** Create a hash where the keys are the uppercase nucleotide and lowercase nucleotides and the values are the corresponding upper or lowercase complements.
+Create a hash where the keys are the uppercase nucleotide and lowercase nucleotides and the values are the corresponding upper or lowercase complements.

+The subroutine should take a string of DNA sequence as the argument `$_[0]`.

+Within the subroutine define `$_[0]` as `$contig`.

+-- Create a new variable called `$new_contig`.

+-- Reverse `$contig` and add its bases to an array using `split` then `reverse` to create an array of reversed bases called `@seq`

+-- Loop through `@seq` using your hash to take the current base as the key and concatenate it's complement to `$new_contig` (if the base is ambiguous (not upper or lowercase A, C, G or T concatenate it as-is without complementing)

+When the loop is finished return `$new_contig`

+####Step 2: Open your input file

-**2)** open the fasta file passed as the first argument to your perl script for reading.
+Open the fasta file passed as the first argument to your perl script for reading.
 Name the file `$file` when you read `$ARGV[0]`;

+####Step 3: Create your output file

-**3)** Parse the filename of the fasta file using the `fileparse` function from the Perl module `File::Basename`. `fileparse` is similar to `basename` in Bash.
+Parse the filename of the fasta file using the `fileparse` function from the Perl module `File::Basename`. `fileparse` is similar to `basename` in Bash.
 It takes a filename and an extension as arguments but it outputs an array with the basename, directory, and extension as array elements.

 The following two lines can allow you to create variables from the parts of an input filename.
 This assumes you named `$ARGV[0]` `$file`.
 Otherwise change `$file` to the correct variable for your input filename.
 You can use these to create output filenames based on the input filename: